mohit-kukreja/masters-project/README.md

 ```
 git pull https://github.com/mohit-kukreja/masters-project.git
 ```
-- Copy and replace the `src/` folder, 'run.sh' and 'build.xml' from this project to the official LightSIDE project directory.
+- Copy and replace the `src/` folder, `run.sh` and `build.xml` from this project to the official LightSIDE project directory.
-- change directory to the official lightSIDE project and perform `ant build` to start the backend Server of LightSIDE, which is started at (http://localhost:8000)
+- Change directory to the official lightSIDE project and perform `ant build` to start the backend Server of LightSIDE, which is started at http://localhost:8000
-- change directory to the `client/lightside-webapp` and fire `ng serve` to start the client web-app.
+- Change directory to the `client/lightside-webapp` and fire `ng serve` to start the client web-app.

-Access the web-app at (http://localhost:4200)
+Access the web-app at http://localhost:4200